 Similar to how we use measurements such as FTP, heart rate and V02max to guide us through our swim, bike and run training it is also useful to have a threshold figure that can help monitor our strength sessions.
-Body weight exercises are great for familiarisation and activation, but with the enormous stresses endurance athletes put themselves through, weight/load must be applied to create any physiological change within the body that will lead to strength gains and thus make you a stronger athlete.
+Body weight exercises are great for familiarisation and activation, but with the enormous stresses endurance athletes put themselves through, once we are comfortable with the basics progression is only going to occur by adding more load/weight.

 So what should you do if you don’t have someone to walk and talk you through the process?

 The following are some guidelines that I provide my online clients to establish an effective working load:

 - First get familiar with how each movement or exercise feels without any added load

 - With exercises using a barbell start out with just the bar (usually 20kg itself) to get a feel of the base weight.
 From here you can gradually add load usually in 2.5kg-5kg increments.
 And don’t forget to use plate clips to secure the weight plates.

 - For exercises that require the use of dumbbells or kettlebells again start lighter than you think, generally 5kg is a good baseline, but this will vary from person to person.

 Quickly you will be able to identify your capabilities.
 If you have lost all form, chances are you have gone too heavy, remember we want QUALITY here.

 Athletes beginning a strength training program will likely be working with sets of 10-15 repetitions.
 This is a 'conditioning' range, used to initiate familiarity and neuromuscular recruitment.
 But as 'training-age' increases we will move on to programs such as 5 sets of 5 repetitions, which will then look to develop strength and power, correlating to around 85% effort.